QPADL: Post-Quantum Private Spectrum Access with Verified Location and DoS Resilience: Framework Instantiations

-Since DB size directly affects $\psd$ computation, particularly in PIR, compression can substantially improve spectrum query performance in $\qpadl$ (see Section~\ref{sec:PerfEval}). $\qpadl$ employs a technique that sorts DB entries (e.g., FCC frequency data) and stores differences between successive items instead of full values~\cite{tamrakar2017circle}.
+\textbf{Database Compression Techniques:} Since DB size directly affects $\psd$ computation, particularly in PIR, compression can substantially improve spectrum query performance in $\qpadl$ (see Section~\ref{sec:PerfEval}). $\qpadl$ employs a technique that sorts DB entries (e.g., FCC frequency data) and stores differences between successive items instead of full values~\cite{tamrakar2017circle}.
 As adjacent entries are often similar, their differences require fewer bits.
 This method applies to all block-based PIR schemes used in $\qpadl$, reducing storage from $r_\db \times b$ bits to about $O(r_\db(b - \log(r_\db)))$ bits.
 The resulting efficiency gains in computation and storage are detailed in Section~\ref{sec:PerfEval}.
+This optimization reduces storage and response-side processing cost without changing the privacy guarantees of the underlying PIR construction.